Asynchronous Capacity per Unit Cost: Results

 \section{Results}

-Our first result gives the asynchronous capacity per unit cost when $\delta=0$.\footnote{Throughout the paper we use the standard `big O'notation to characterize growth rates. } It can be viewed as the asynchronous analogue of Theorem 2 in \cite{Ve2}, which states that the synchronous capacity per unit cost is
+Our first result gives the asynchronous capacity per unit cost when $\delta=0$.
+It can be viewed as the asynchronous analogue of Theorem 2 in \cite{Ve2}, which states that the synchronous capacity per unit cost is